 -

-Complete storyboard development and narrative for a 4-minute supplementary biobank overview video
+Complete storyboard development and narrative for a 4-minute educational video on biobanks and ethical research processes at University of CA.

 By the time I joined the team, the biobank education video was nearly ready for evaluation and already looking excellent.
 It expertly adapted messaging on a complex topic for general audiences.
 My only note: include women and women scientists among the personas represented.